 Isabella emphasises that the facilities are also designed to help students feel welcome and build connections.

-“A sense of community is also fostered within our learning environment in the School of Pharmacy,” she says.
+“A sense of community is also fostered within our learning environment in the School of Pharmacy and Pharmaceutical Sciences,” she says.

 “The shared spaces in the library, cafe, and student spaces mean that we can hang out with friends from different cohorts and grab food between classes.”